mshamilkhan/Mini-Lang-Compiler-C-plus-plus/README.md

 **ARRAYS**

-Pilot has support for multidimensional arrays.
+Mini Lang has support for multidimensional arrays.

 Creating a 1D array is as simple as the following syntax :